-The Southland Regional Council will restrict the exercise of its discretion to the following matters:
+The Southland Regional Council will restrict its discretion to the following matters:

-- 1. the quality of and compliance with the Farm Environmental Management Plan for the landholding; - 2. whether the assessment undertaken under Rule20(c)(ii) above takes into account reasonable and appropriate good management practices to minimise the losses of contaminants from the existing farming activity; - 3. good management practices to be undertaken, including those to minimise the discharge of nitrogen, phosphorus, sediment and microbiological contaminants to water from the use of land, taking into account contaminant loss pathways;

-- 4. the potential benefits of the activity to the applicant, the community and the environment; - 5. the potential effects of the farming activity on surface and groundwater quality and sources of drinking water; - 6. monitoring and reporting undertaken to assess the effectiveness of any mitigation implemented. - (d) The use of land for a farming activity that does not meet one or more of the conditions of Rule 20(c) or condition (iv) of Rule 20(a) is a discretionary activity.
+- 1. the quality of and compliance with the Farm Environmental Management Plan for the landholding; - 2. whether the assessment undertaken under Rule20(d)(ii) above takes into account reasonable and appropriate good management practices to minimise the losses of contaminants from the existing farming activity; - 3. good management practices to be undertaken, including those to minimise the discharge of nitrogen, phosphorus, sediment and microbiological contaminants to water from the use of land, taking into account contaminant loss pathways; - 4. the potential benefits of the activity to the applicant, the community and the environment; - 5. the potential effects of the farming activity on surface and groundwater quality and sources of drinking water; and - 6. monitoring and reporting undertaken to assess the effectiveness of any mitigation implemented. - (e) The use of land for a farming activity that is not specified as a permitted, restricted discretionary or prohibited activity under Rule 20 is a discretionary activity.

-Rule 24 - Incidental discharges from farming
+Rule 2462 - Incidental discharges from farming

-- (a) The discharge of nitrogen, phosphorus, sediment or microbial contaminants onto or into land in circumstances that may result in a contaminant entering water that would otherwise contravene section 15(1) of the RMA is a permitted activity, provided the following conditions are met: - (i) the land use activity associated with the discharge is authorised under Rules 20, 25 or 70 of this Plan; and - (ii) any discharge of a contaminant resulting from any activity permitted by Rules 20, 25 or 70 is managed to ensure that after reasonable mixing it does not give rise to any of the following effects on receiving waters: - (1) any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; or - (2) any conspicuous change in the colour or visual clarity; or - (3) the rendering of fresh water unsuitable for consumption by farm animals; or - (4) any significant adverse effects on aquatic life. - (b) the discharge of nitrogen, phosphorus, sediment and microbial contaminants onto or into land in circumstances that may result in a contaminant entering water that would otherwise contravene section 15(1) of the RMA and that does not meet one or more of the conditions of Rule 24(a) is a non-complying activity.
+- (a) The discharge of nitrogen, phosphorus, sediment or microbial contaminants onto or into land in circumstances that may result in a contaminant entering water that would otherwise contravene section 15(1) of the RMA is a permitted activity, provided the following conditions are met: - (i) the land use activity associated with the discharge is authorised under Rules 20, 25 or 70 of this Plan; and - (ii) any discharge of a contaminant resulting from any activity permitted by Rules 20, 25 or 70 is managed to ensure that after reasonable mixing it does not give rise to any of the following effects on receiving waters: - (1) any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; or - (2) any conspicuous change in the colour or visual clarity; or - (3) the rendering of fresh water unsuitable for consumption by farm animals; or - (4) any significant adverse effects on aquatic life. - (b) the discharge of nitrogen, phosphorus, sedimentor microbial contaminants onto or into land in circumstances that may result in a contaminant entering water that would otherwise contravene section 15(1) of the RMA and that does not meet one or more of the conditions of Rule 24(a) is a non-complying activity.